It used to be that blogs looked like blogs and websites looked like websites. You could easily tell the difference between the two.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-It’s also easy to install and easy to use.
+It’s also an easy to install and very easy to use web browser add-on.

-After installing the Wappalyzer extension on your web browser, icons will display in your web browser identifying which software is installed on all the sites you are visiting …
+Once you have installed the Wappalyzer add-on on your web browser, icons will appear in your browser, in the URL field allowing you to see which software is being used by the sites you visit …

-If the WordPress icon displays on your browser menu (as shown in the screenshot above), then the site has been built with WordPress.
+If the WordPress icon shows up on your browser menu (as the above screen shot shows), then the site uses WordPress.

 SpyBar